HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/manage_outbound_connections.md

 ---
 id: manage-outbound-connections
-title: Manage outbound connections (Ajax Proxy)
+title: Managing outbound connections (Ajax Proxy)
 ---

 The configuration of the outbound connections happens in DX Core through ConfigEngine tasks.
 There are no ConfigEngine tasks when running WebEngine.
 This topic explains a different technique that you should use to manage outbound connections with WebEngine.